CDTA Dance Teacher Training Program

 Month 12

-How to teach Elementary terminology (Jazz) (120 min)
+How to teach Elementary Terminology/Historical and Stylized Steps (Jazz) (120 min)

-How to teach Elementary terminology (Tap) (120 min)
+How to teach Elementary Terminology/Historical and Stylized Steps (Tap) (120 min)

 Outcome: Successful candidates are awarded Licentiate Level Membership.